DanielLiui/Animated-chatbot/README.md

 # Animated chatbot

+Text chat:
+- GPT/Copilot styled text chat with profile pictures next to messages

+Audio chat:
+- Click microphone button & speak, click button again to stop recording
+- Can switch to text chat quickly to see what you said
+- Click microphone button to say more, send button to send

+- Chatbot will respond in audible form & have animated avatar
+- Can switch to text chat quickly to see written conversation

+# Folders & files
+- Some folders & files like flask_sesion, Lib, Scripts, & pyvenv.cfg are needed for
+the virtual environment

 # Run
+1. Setup

+Install node modules:
+> npm install

-1. Activate virtual environment by selecting virtual environment as your interpreter in the bottom right or
+Activate virtual environment by selecting virtual environment as your interpreter in the bottom right or

 Windows terminal:
 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process